mosaicml/streaming/streaming/vision/convert/README.md

 **Instructions:**

-1. Run the [cifar10.py](cifar10.py) script as shown below with the minimalist arguments which also downloads the raw CIFAR10 dataset if it doesn't exist.
-For advanced users, you can look at the supported arguments for [cifar10.py](cifar10.py) and change according to your own needs.
+1. Run the [cifar10.py](cifar10.py) script as shown below with the minimalist arguments.
+The CIFAR10 dataset will be automatically downloaded if it doesn't exist locally.
+For advanced use cases, please see the supported arguments for [cifar10.py](cifar10.py) and modify as necessary.
     <!--pytest.mark.skip-->
     ```
     python cifar10.py --in_root <Above directory> --out_root <local or remote directory path to save output MDS shard files>